SamStenton/samuelstenton.com/content/blog/something-new-and-different/index.md

 I thoroughly enjoyed myself at Elanco, I've learnt an incredible amount and have definitely grown as a professional.
 Experiencing a divestiture and a large acquisition concurrently has been an amazing experience, one I don't expect to see in my career again.
 Added to that I was surrounded by some incredible people, I will miss them.

-My new role takes me into a completely different sector, I'll still be an Engineer, but working for a just-out-of-startup-phase consultancy in defence.
+My new role takes me into a completely different sector, I'll still be an Engineer, but working for a just-out-of-startup-phase consultancy.
 I'll contine working closly in and around Azure but with the added challange of hybrid and edge solutions thrown into the mix.